-Serge Dubuc - on behalf of the European Commission
+~ ~ Serge Dubuc - on behalf of the European Commission Scree Dubuc - on ochan of the European Commission

 49. The European Commission had offered to WLTP leading team to fund an expert as being the Drafting Coordinator (DC) for the GTR.
 The main objective of the DC would be to coordinate all drafting activities into a logically structured and technically, legislatively and grammatically robust technical regulation.